xiconet/godownload/README.md

 # Parallel Downloader

-A simple parallel downloader package written in go This fork fixes a file corruption issue
+A simple parallel downloader package written in go.
+This fork fixes a file corruption issue and adds an option to set custom headers.

 ## Usage example